RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 Where:

-- cert-type - The type of certificate you want to replace:
+- cert-name - The name of certificate you want to replace:
     - For management UI: `cm`
     - For REST API: `api`
     - For database endpoint: `proxy`